 At General Greene, students have the privilege of coming to the science lab as one of their specials.
-Similar to art, music and pe, students visit the lab every week for 50 minutes.
-My teaching style in the lab is hands-on, real world based, high-interest and it provides kids with a chance to become student leaders.
-Students engage in experiments, explore the outdoors, utilize technology with virtual fieldtrips, apply their knowledge through STEM learning and play with scientific tools to figure things out.
+Similar to art, music, and PE, students visit the lab every week for 40-50 minutes.
+My teaching style in the lab is hands-on, real-world based, high-interest and it provides kids with a chance to become student leaders.
+Students engage in experiments, explore the outdoors, utilize technology with virtual field trips, apply their knowledge through STEM learning and play with scientific tools to figure things out.
 Students in grades 3-5 get to dissect animals in small groups.
-The third graders dissect squid, while fourth dissects frogs and fifth graders dissect the dogfish shark.
+The third-graders dissect squids, while fourth-graders dissect frogs and fifth-graders dissect the dogfish shark.
 Our K-2 raise ladybugs, butterflies, mealworms and hatch chicks.

-Thanks to the PTA and many people who had this position before me, we have quite a few resources in our space.
+Thanks to the PTA and the many people who had this position before me, we have quite a few resources in our space.
 Microscopes, dissecting tools, digital scales and beakers are just some of the tools we have available.
 Our collections are just as extensive.
-I have my choice of insect or leaf collections, animal bones, rocks and soil samples.
-And you can’t forget the large amount of consumables and manipulatives such as trays, yarn, marble runs and dominoes.
+I have my choice of insect or leaf collections, animal bones, rocks, and soil samples.
+And you can’t forget the large amount of consumables and manipulatives such as trays, yarn, marble runs, and dominoes.

 School Grounds Resources

 Students and teachers have access to science learning outside as well.
 We have a fossil pit with marine fossils from the Aurora Phosphate mine.
 It is a big hit and kids can often be seen at recess trying to find shark teeth.